IAnalyzeGenomes/CallVars/README.md

 https://console.cloud.google.com/storage/browser/broad-public-datasets/funcotator --> funcotator_dataSources.v1.6.20190124g.tar.gz

-### 10) Functional annotation for somatic variants using GATK Funcotator

-This step performs functional annotation as discussed in step 9 for somatic variants.

-### 11) Variant filtration for germline variants using GATK VariantFiltration
+### 8) Variant filtration for germline variants using GATK VariantFiltration

 [GATK guidelines](https://software.broadinstitute.org/gatk/documentation/article.php?id=6925) were used to apply generic hard-filtering to add PASS/FAIL tags to variants.
 Note that CallVars doesn't filter the variants based on PASS/FAIL tags.
 CallVars currently uses gnomAD allele frequency as a key filter to report variants having either genomes or exomes allele frequency less than 1% for clinical review.
 This value can be customized using the config.yaml file attached in this repository.

-### 12) Variant filtration for somatic variants using GATK VariantFiltration

-This step performs filtering as discussed in step 11 for Somatic variants.

 # <ins>Author:</ins>
 [Amit Rupani](https://twitter.com/IAnalyzeGenomes)